What experience do you have of aboriginal life?

 What do you think about reconciliation between aborigines and other Australians?

 I think it is essential that true reconciliation occur but I think we have a long way to go before it is achieved.
-It will take half a century, perhaps even the rest of this century.
+It will take half a century, perhaps even the rest of the 21st century.

 The next generation, people from about 25 to 45, have many among them who are more sympathetic towards aboriginal needs but they will have trouble convincing the rest.
 Unless a great leader emerges who can sweep the rest of the country along with him/her, there will be only slow progress - and Australia is suspicious of high profile leaders who come from the left-wing of social and political ideas.
 The good thing is that this generation is influencing education and public opinion among the young.

 The real hope are young people, those still at school and University.
 While things aren't perfect yet, young white Australians grow up with a much more positive view of aboriginality and with a far greater exposure to the truth about how aborigines were treated.
 There is some recognition of the way black children were separated from their families as a matter of government policy, of the wars of resistance that aborigines waged against the taking of their land.
 Knowledge of these matters and more are essential of reconciliation is to be achieved.

 Where did the ideas come from for Dougy?